 Deactivating the Startle Reflex

-So what can you do about it?
+So what can you do about it and can we make the Moro reflex disappear?
 It turns out that simply turning a baby onto their side or stomach completely deactivates this reflex.
 This is believed to be because our primate ancestors did not need this reflex when not hanging from mom’s belly.
 So simply placing a baby on their side or completely onto their stomach, helps calm them and stop their crying.

 Of course, when you place a baby on their side or stomach, you always need to be sure that baby’s airway is clear so their breathing isn’t obstructed.
 Simply turning baby’s head gently to one side or the other can keep their nose and mouth clear.